DexCare/DexCareSDK-iOS/README.md

   'MBProgressHUD' - Used to show a spinner when starting virtual visits 'MessageKit' - Used in the chat view
   'OTXCFramework' - The library used when having 1:1 video conferences with your provider.
+  'FittedSheets' - Controls the presentation of the virtual visits
 ```

 ## Swift/Xcode